svenevs/exhale/README.rst

 This project could not exist without the already excellent tools available: Doxygen, Sphinx, Breathe, and many others.
-In particular, though, **all** files in the ``_static`` directory were scraped from Stephen Morley's collapsibleLists_ thanks to his generous license_.
+In particular, though, **all** files in the ``treeView/_static`` directory were scraped from Stephen Morley's collapsibleLists_ thanks to his generous license_.
 I make no claims to these files, and only host them here out of convenience for you.

 .. _collapsibleLists: http://code.stephenmorley.org/javascript/collapsible-lists/
 .. _license: http://code.stephenmorley.org/about-this-site/copyright/